Jump ahead to

 Introduction to Scope Management Plan:

 The scope of the project is the most important component of a project.
 It can make or break the project.
-Project Managers define the scope of a project and control it by keeping track of the project scope.
+Project Managers define the size of a project and control it by keeping track of the project scope.
 Every project is bound to face certain obstacles like delays, exceeding budgets, untimely requests, and many more.
-Thus, it is the responsibility of the project manager to ensure that these obstacles do not affect the project scope.
+Thus, it is the project manager’s responsibility to ensure that these obstacles do not affect the project scope.

-Without scope management, organizations face the risk of scope creep which may lead to project delay or project failure.
-When the scope of a project is not adequately defined by project management professionals, project-related tasks cannot be handled at ease.
+Without scope management, organizations face the risk of scope creep, which may lead to project delay or failure.
+When project management professionals do not adequately define the scope of a project, project-related tasks cannot be handled easily.
 As a result, it is necessary to have a proper scope management plan in place.
-Organizations hiring Project Management Professionals to handle their projects are well versed with the process of creating scope management plan through the PMP Exam Prep course which helps in achieving desired project success rate.
+Organizations hiring Project Management Professionals to manage their projects are well versed in creating a scope management plan through the PMP Exam Prep course, which helps achieve the desired project success rate.

 What is scope management?

 Scope management while handling projects refers to a set of processes that ensure that the scope of a project is clearly defined and communicated to all the stakeholders.
 A scope management plan is prepared in the planning phase of a project to define the project scope.
-Project professionals need to ensure that the project scope is understood by team members before executing the project.
+Project professionals must ensure that team members understand the project scope before executing the project.

 What is the project scope?

-Project scope defines the collection of deliverables that are required by clients.
-The requirements of the client have to be fulfilled to successfully deliver a product or service to clients.
-However, the scope of a project can go through a number of changes before the project is delivered as clients tend to make changes in their requirements due to various factors.
+Project scope defines the collection of deliverables that clients require.
+The client’s requirements must be fulfilled to deliver a product or service to clients successfully.
+However, a project’s scope can go through several changes before the project is provided, as clients tend to change their requirements due to various factors.

 What is a scope management plan?

-Similar to the project plan, a scope management plan refers to a set of processes undertaken to include all the tasks that are necessary for completing a project successfully.
-The plan assists project management professionals to finish projects within the schedule, budget, and allocated resources.
-In the modern era, it is common to have modifications in the end results to be delivered to clients.
-Certified project professionals make use of scope management plan to document the tasks, deadlines, end results, and costs allocated for such tasks.
+Similar to the project plan, a scope management plan refers to a set of processes undertaken to include all the tasks necessary for successfully completing a project.
+The program assists project management professionals in finishing projects within the schedule, budget, and allocated resources.
+In the modern era, it is common to modify the results to be delivered to clients.
+Certified project professionals use scope management plan to document the tasks, deadlines, end results, and costs allocated for such tasks.
 Let us have an in-depth look at these elements.